Statutes of FÍA

 The Council of Representatives shall meet at least once a year.

-A: The following standing committees are to operate on behalf of FÍA:
+A: The following standing committees and funds are to operate on behalf of FÍA:

 - Collaborative committees

 - Negotiation Committee

 Standing committees and funds are to be appointed by the Board of FÍA.
 Standing committees are to report to the Board of FÍA and are to maintain minutes.

 The Safety Committee and collaborative committees are to appoint representatives to their own sub-committees, if necessary.

 - To ensure compliance of the collective labour agreements of the contracting parties during the term of the agreement.

 - To arrange the elections to the Council of Representatives

 - To address exemptions to the provisions of the collective labour agreements during the term of the agreements.